hyperledger/caliper/docs/source/concepts/logging-control.md

     This template if applied after every format has been applied!
     </li>
     <li>
     Adding spaces and different brackets this way is fine for simple coloring scenarios (or when coloring is disabled).
 However, when coloring the entire log message (or just parts that should be surrounded with additional characters), the result looks inconsistent when formatted this way.
-See the <a href="https://hyperledger.github.io/caliper/v0.6.0/reference/logging/#tips--tricks">Tips & Tricks</a> section for advanced message formatting scenarios.
+See the <a href="#tips-tricks">Tips & Tricks</a> section for advanced message formatting scenarios.
     </li>
   </ol>
 </div>